LeoVel812/fork-and-clone/README.md

 # fork-and-clone
-This is a repo to demosntrate the fork-and-clone workflow
+This is a repo to demonstrate the fork-and-clone workflow

+My favorite ice cream flavors:
+-Pappermint Stick
+-Mint Chip